rasmusab/bayes.js/README.md

 This is a function that defines your model.
 It should take two arguments, the `state` of the parameters and the `data` (but you can leave out the data if your model doesn't use any).
 The function should return a number proportional to the log posterior density of that `state`-`parameter` combination.
 The `data` will have whatever format you pass in when you instantiate the sampler, but the format of the `state` will depend on the parameter definition.

-The `state` is an object which has one element for each parameter with the parameter names as keys and the paramer states as values.
+The `state` is an object which has one element for each parameter with the parameter names as keys and the parameter states as values.
 The states of one-dimensional (`dim: [1]`) parameters will be numbers while the states of multi-dimensional parameters will be arrays of numbers.

 For example, the following parameter definition...